Ragupathi-Chinnasamy/Ragupathi-Chinnasamy/README.md

 Learning to code for the past two years and started with html and currently working on backend projects, striving for improvements and looking for new challenges.

-* 🌍  I'm based in Tamilnadu, India
+* 🌍  I'm based in Tiruppur, Tamilnadu, India
 * 🖥️  See my portfolio at [My-portfolio](http://github.com/Ragupathi-Chinnasamy)
-* ✉️  You can contact me at [ragupathichinnasamy202@gmail.com](mailto:ragupathichinnasamy202@gmail.com)
+* ✉️  You can contact me at [ping me](mailto:ragupathichinnasamy202@gmail.com)
 * 🧠  I'm currently learning Flutter
 * 🤝  I'm open to collaborating on backed node projects